drupol/master-thesis/src/thesis/2-reproducibility.typ

 software security and transparency.
 This requirement marks a significant advancement in enhancing the integrity and security of software, ensuring that all components are meticulously documented and traceable throughout the software lifecycle.
-While the #gls("CRA") includes multiple measures, most will take effect three years after its passage, likely in early 2027.
-Specifically, regarding #gls("SBOM"), the following applies to products with digital elements
-available: #quote[identify and document vulnerabilities and components contained in products with digital elements, including by drawing up a software bill of materials in a commonly used and machine-readable format covering at the very least the top-level dependencies of the products]
+The #gls("CRA") officially entered into force in late 2024.
+While it includes multiple measures, most will take effect after a 36-month transition period, in late 2027, with specific vulnerability reporting obligations applying as early as late 2026.
+Specifically, regarding #gls("SBOM"), the following applies to products with digital elements available: #quote[identify and document vulnerabilities and components contained in products with digital elements, including by drawing up a software bill of materials in a commonly used and machine-readable format covering at the very least the top-level dependencies of the products]
 #cite(<CRA>, supplement: "Annex I, Part II (1)", form: "normal").

 ==== Supply Chain <ch2-supply-chain>